 Did you know you can boost your beauty skills while you chill out and relax?
 Welcome to the world of eye opening, info-packed podcasts and books all bursting with inspiration.

 Podcasts are becoming the number one way for us to consume information.
 Allowing us to tap into a niche topic, be it comedy, politics, crime series’ or hair and beauty, it’s an easy dip-in, dip-out way of relaxing and switching off or simply learning something new.
 Plus they make a great conversation starter with friends, family and clients.
 The same goes for the influx of new beauty books that have just launched.
 Packed to the brim with tips, advice and comment from some of the most well respected individuals in the industry, read them then pass them on.
-Call it selfcare, call it self-improvement, call it an early Christmas present to yourself.
+Call it selfcare or self-improvement.
 And if you haven’t got time as we speed towards festive season make it your New Year’s Resolution to subscribe to some of our favourite podcasts or invest in these beautiful books.
 They’re all on our to-do list!

 THE BEAUTY PODCAST with SALI HUGHES